 Publishing notebooks on GitHub

-To support collaboration with stakeholders and the data science community at large, you can publish your notebooks in GitHub repositories.
-You can also use this integration feature as a method to backup notebooks for source code management purposes.
+To collaborate with stakeholders and other data scientists, you can publish your notebooks in GitHub repositories.
+You can also use GitHub to back up notebooks for source code management.

 Watch this video to see how to enable GitHub integration.

 This video provides a visual method as an alternative to following the written steps in this documentation.